Bitmessage/PyBitmessage/docs/protocol.rst

 verack
 ^^^^^^

-The verack message is sent in reply to version.
-This message consists of only a message header with the command string "verack".
+The *verack* message is sent in reply to *version*.
+This message consists of only a :ref:`message header <Message structure>` with the command string "verack".
 The TCP timeout starts out at 20 seconds; after verack messages are exchanged, the timeout is raised to 10 minutes.

 If both sides announce that they support SSL, they MUST perform a SSL handshake immediately after they both send and receive verack.
 During this SSL handshake,